zammad/zammad-org/src/sr/documentation/use/guides/two-factor-auth.md

 приступи налогу.

 Two-Factor Authentication is an **optional feature**.
 Administrators must activate it to be visible in your profile settings.
-It may be even enforced by your admin to set up a 2FA method.
+The 2FA usage may be even enforced by your admin.
 In this case, you can't use Zammad unless you set up at least one 2FA method.

 ## Поставка

 If the system admin has enabled this feature, you can head to _Avatar > Profile > Two-factor Authentication_ to set it up.
 Depending on the enabled two-factor methods, you may see one or more options in the table.

 To set up a two-factor method, use the wrench icon and follow the steps.